-The question arises: how to explain it all to children.
+The question arises: how do we explain it all to children?
 You need to exemplify all points.
 A feelings chart for kids will help you here.

-Expressing your emotions via colour is a very fun activity.
-Try reading “Kindness is My Superpower” and ask kids to draw their emotions.
+Expressing your emotions via color is a very fun activity.
+Try reading “Kindness is My Superpower” and ask kids to draw their feelings.